HeapReaper/Portfolio/README.md

 ````
 npm run dev
 ````
-Visit http://localhost:3000 in your browser to see the result
+Visit http://localhost:3000 in your browser to see the result.
+If you wish to have the contact form functional, copy `.env.example` to `.env` and fill in the details.

 ## Personalizing